Tight Quantum Lower Bound for Approximate Counting with Quantum States: Introduction

 Our technique has a number of advantages compared to the Laurent polynomials.
 The Laurent-polynomial method depends crucially on the state being a uniform superposition over some set, the size of the set being an important parameter.
-While Laurent polynomials can handle a restricted number of possible input resources, adversary method, in principle, can be applied to any state-generating, reflecting, or any other type of input oracle without these restrictions.
+While Laurent polynomials can handle a restricted number of possible input resources, adversary method, in principle, can be applied to any state-generating, reflecting, or any other type of input oracle.
 Laurent polynomials also cannot distinguish between copies of the state and invocations of the reflecting oracle, whereas we are able to count all input resources independently.
-Finally, even for the usual membership oracle, the polynomial method is known to be suboptimal~\cite{ambainis:polVsQCC}, whereas the adversary method gives tight characterisation of quantum query complexity.